eclipse-zenoh/zenoh-cpp/docs/session_ex.rst

 Session
 =======

-The :cpp:class:`zenoh::Session` is the main zenoh object.
-The instance of the session reprsents a single zenoh node in the network.

-The session is created using the :cpp:func:`zenoh::open` function, consuming the configuration object :cpp:class:`zenoh::Config`.
+The zenoh session is created using the :cpp:func:`zenoh::open` function, consuming the configuration object :cpp:class:`zenoh::Config`.

 .. code-block:: c++